Recipes

 {{branch_name}} | Git branch name | feature/issue-42 |

-If a variable's context is missing (no issue linked, for example), it resolves to an empty string.
-Unknown
+If a variable's context is missing, for example no issue linked, it resolves to an empty string.
+Unknown variable

 Team Recipes

-Team recipes are stored in .daintree/recipes/ inside the repository and committed to git, making them
+Team recipes live in .daintree/recipes/ inside the repository and are committed to git, so everyone

-available to everyone working on the project.
-Each recipe is saved as an individual JSON file, which keeps git
+working on the project has them.
+Each recipe is saved as its own JSON file.
+That keeps git diffs clean and

-Daintree auto-loads any .daintree/recipes/*.json files when a project is opened.
-New team members get
+Daintree auto-loads any .daintree/recipes/*.json files when a project opens.
+New team members get the

-access to shared recipes automatically after pulling.
-Save to Repo writes directly to .daintree/recipes/ and does not require the "Store settings in repository" toggle to be enabled first.
+shared recipes after pulling, with no extra step.
+Save to Repo writes straight to .daintree/recipes/ and does not need the "Store settings in repository" toggle enabled first.

 Saving a Recipe to the Repo